piyush7199/hld-architecture-handbook/03-challenges/3.2.2-notification-service/this-over-that.md

-# Design Decisions: Notification Service
+# Notification Service - Design Decisions (This Over That)

 This document provides in-depth analysis of all major architectural decisions for the Notification Service, explaining why specific choices were made over alternatives.